tracim/tracim/doc/database.md

     FATAL:  password authentication failed for user "bibi" ERRROR

-In this case, delete the user and database you previously created, using `pgtool`, and do it again.
-Do not forget to run the `grant_all_rights` command!
+In this case, delete the user and database you previously created using `pgtool`, and do it again.

 ## MySQL ##